RaphaelHoudouin/credit-risk-prediction/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the GNU General Public License (GPL).
+See LICENSE for more information.

 ## Contact